nohype-ai/CheatSheets/Code Signing Cheat Sheet.md

 * Only two certificates are needed: Development and Distribution.
 These are used to sign **all apps** on **all developer machines**.
 Install them, along with their private keys, on each developer's machine.
 * Universal "**Apple** Development" and "**Apple** Distribution" certificates cover both macOS and iOS.
 * A developer can generate a certificate on their machine, storing it locally in Keychain Access.
-* Certificates are typically installed in the "Login" keychain, but using "iCloud" could be useful for a developer working across multiple machines.
+Note: Certificates are installed in the "login" keychain, they can NOT be moved to- or stored in the "iCloud" keychain.
+You must share them in the team by securely sharing the .p12 file and its passphrase via other means.

 ### Profiles

 * One profile per app (App ID), platform (iOS, macOS ...), and deployment type (development / distribution) is required.
   - Example: MyApp macOS Development Profile
   - **Note**: Even with the universal "Apple Development" / "Apple Distribution" certificates and an App ID shared between iOS and macOS (universal apps), you strictly need **separate provisioning profiles** for each platform.
 For example because many entitlements and capabilities are platform-specific.
 Also because the actual built binaries and resulting app bundles are platform-specific.
+  - **Installation**: When manually signing, you typically **download** the `.mobileprovision` file from the portal and **double-click** it.
+This installs it into Xcode's local library.
+While Xcode has a "Download Manual Profiles" button in Preferences, the explicit download-and-install is often more reliable.
 * Each profile uses one of the two certificates (development / distribution) according to its intended deployment type.
 * When creating a distribution profile, the unspecific option "App Store" refers to the iOS App Store.
 * The same signing identity (certificate) may be referenced by multiple profiles.
 For example, device tests might use a dedicated profile that contains the corresponding test devices.